To install the

 this color"", "insert J1 custom bend connector"", and the legend box "ABC

 Electronics"".
-In the first drawing which is the matching Assembly Load List
+In the first drawing above which is the matching Assembly Load List

 Sheet #1 of 5, the third item is part number 385-848-05-6 which are components